-PRINCIPLES STATEMENT
+PRINCIPLE STATEMENT

-The following statement sets out how the Company has applied the Principles in Part 1 of the Code.
+The following statement sets out how the company has applied the principle in Part 1 of the Code.
 The Principles are dealt with under the headings of:

-A. Board of Directors;
+- A. Board of Directors;

-B. Directors' Remuneration;
+- B. Directors' Remuneration

-C. Shareholders; and
+- C. Shareholders; and

-D. Internal Audit Department
+- D. Internal Audit Department